HakanSeven12/FreeCAD-Geomatic-Workbench/README.md

 ## Installation
 Clone the project into the `~/.FreeCAD/Mod/Geomatic` folder.
-Go Edit -> Preferences -> General -> Units set Number of decimals = 6.
+Go "Edit -> Preferences -> General -> Units" set "Number of decimals = 6".

 ## Developer
 Hakan Seven with inspiration and help from the FreeCAD community.